FB Beryl

-The karabinek szturmowy wzór 1996 Beryl (English: assault rifle model 1996 beryllium) is a Polish 5.56mm assault rifle, designed and produced by the Łucznik Arms Factory in the city of Radom.
-The rifle is to replace the 7.62×39mm AKM and 5.45×39mm FB Tantal used in the Polish Armed Forces.
+The karabinek szturmowy wzór 96 "Beryl" (English: assault rifle pattern 1996 "Beryllium", abbreviated kbs wz.
+96) is a Polish 5.56mm assault rifle, designed and produced by the Fabryka Broni Radom.
+The rifle replaced the 5.45×39mm FB Tantal and 7.62×39mm AKM rifles as the standard-issue service rifle of the Polish Armed Forces.

 Development

 Development work on a new service rifle (both a standard and carbine variant) adapted to use the intermediate 5.56×45mm NATO cartridge had been undertaken in 1995, however a functioning 5.56 mm rifle and carbine variant had already been available in Radom since 1991, known as the wz.
 1991 (a rechambered wz.
 88 Tantal rifle).
 The new weapon's specifications were approved in February 1995 and in December the same year, a prototype production batch consisting of 11 Beryl rifles was produced.
 In 1997 the weapon had been successfully evaluated and adopted into service as the 5,56 mm karabinek szturmowy wz.
 1996 ("assault carbine pattern 1996").

 The Beryl subsequently became the standard Polish rifle.
 In 2011, there were more than 45,000 in the inventory, accounting for about half of the assault rifles in the Polish Army.
 On May 25, 2016, FB "Łucznik" Radom announced an order from the Polish Army for 26,000 Beryls and Mini-Beryls, though did not break it down by system.

 Apart from Poland, 80 wz.
 96A Beryls and 10 wz.
 96A Mini Beryls are used by Lithuania (donated in May 2000 by Poland, including 10 rifles with Pallad grenade launcher and 10 rifles with CWL-1 scope with integrated laser rangefinder).
 Until 2002/2003 they were equipment of a special forces unit SOJ Aitvaras, operating in Afghanistan.